UCSBCarpentry/2023-01-23-ucsb-r/_extras/about.md

 ### Episode 4

+* This lesson is a LOT of typing.
+* Don't expect Learners to solve Challenge 1, but give them time.
 * Skip matrices--and all subsequent mentions of them
+* Matrix-related text was removed.
+Challenges are marked as 'don't do'
+* Remaining challenges are 1, 2, 3, and 6
 * Can you squeeze in gapminder examples along the way?

 ### Episode 5